PigSaint/GameDataBase/README.md

 **Commercial tags for searching purposes**
 This kind of tags provides us information about famous franchises and characters.
 For example, if we search for games based on Alien movie franchise and just write "alien", we probably get a huge list of games that have nothing to do with the franchise like _Alien Soldier_, _Alien Storm_ or _Alien Syndrome_.
 However, this tag unlocks the "did you mean" feature.
 This can be used as an additional useful search tool.

 These tags even allow us to search for famous characters like Dracula.
-If we were to write "dracula" in a regular game search engine, we would only get games which contans the word _Dracula_, but there would be no _Castlevania_ or _Master of Darkness_.
+If we were to write "dracula" in a regular game search engine, we would only get games which contains the word _Dracula_, but there would be no _Castlevania_ or _Master of Darkness_.
 This tag can solve that.
 More tags will be added as soon new interesting franchises appeared in the process.
 At the end they will be a lot.
 For now, take a look to these ones:

 **$alien** (Alien)
 **$asterix** (Astérix & Obélix)